 On December 4, 2015, President Obama signed into law Public Law 114-94, the Fixing America's Surface Transportation Act (FAST Act).
 The FAST Act funds surface transportation programs-including, but not limited to, Federal-aid highways-at over \$305 billion for fiscal years (FY) 2016 through 2020.
+The Fast Act has been extended several times as of the date of these writings.
+No new Transportation Act has come forward at this time.
 It is the first long-term surface transportation authorization enacted in a decade that provides long-term funding certainty for surface transportation.
 This summary reviews the policies and programs of the FAST Act administered by the Federal Highway Administration (FHWA).
 With the FAST Act came two new planning strategies to improve resiliency of the existing system and mitigate storm water impacts along with enhancing travel and tourism in future projects bringing the planning factors to a total of ten.
-These additional strategies are included in the table below.
+These additional strategies are shown in red in the table below.

-MAP-21/FAST Act Plan ning Fa cto 's w / U PWI PC orre spo ndi ng Tas ks MAP-21 Planning Factors 1.1 1.2 1.3 1.4 1.5 2.1 2.2 2.3 3.1 3.2 3.3 3.4 3.5 4.1 4.2 4.3 5.1 Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. x x x x x х x x х Increase the safety of the transportation system for motorized and non-motorized users. х х х х х х х х х Increase the security of the transportation system for motorized and non-motorized users. х х х х х х х х Increase the accessibility and mobility of people and for freight. х х х х х х х х х Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. x x x x x x x x x х Enhance the integration and connectivity of the transportation system, across and between modes, people, and freight. х x x x х x x x x × х Promote efficient system management and operation. х × × х х × Emphasize the preservation of the existing transportation system. х х х х х х Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation x x x x x X х x x × x x x × X Enhance travel and tourism Х X Х Х X Х
+MAP-21/FAST Act Plan ning Fa ctor 's w / U PWI PC orre spo ndi ng Tas ks MAP-21 Planning Factors 3.1 4.1 4.2 4.3 5.1 Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. x х x x x х x x х Increase the safety of the transportation system for motorized and non-motorized users. х х х х х х Х х × Increase the security of the transportation system for motorized and non-motorized users. х х х х х х х x Increase the accessibility and mobility of people and for freight. х х х х х х х х х Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. x х x x x x x x x х Enhance the integration and connectivity of the transportation system, across and between modes, people, and freight. х x x x х x x x x × х Promote efficient system management and operation. х × × х х × Emphasize the preservation of the existing transportation system. х х х х х х Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation x x x x x x х x × x x x x x x Enhance travel and tourism Х X X Х X X